jpdominguez/pyNAVIS/README.md

 <h2>Installing</h2>

 <p align="justify">
-pyNAVIS is distributed on PyPI_ and can be installed with pip:
+pyNAVIS is distributed on <a href="https://pypi.org/project/pyNAVIS/">PyPi</a> and can be installed with pip:

 ```